apache/doris/docs/en/docs/data-operate/import/import-way/load-json-format.md

 ### Routine Load

-The processing principle of Routine Load for Json data is the same as that of Stream Load.
+The processing principle of Routine Load for JSON data is the same as that of Stream Load.
 It is not repeated here.

-For Kafka data sources, the content in each Massage is treated as a complete Json data.
+For Kafka data sources, the content in each Massage is treated as a complete JSON data.
 If there are multiple rows of data represented in Array format in a Massage, multiple rows will be imported, and the offset of Kafka will only increase by 1.
 If an Array format Json represents multiple lines of data, but the Json parsing fails due to the wrong Json format, the error line will only increase by 1 (because the parsing fails, in fact, Doris cannot determine how many lines of data are contained in it, and can only error by one line data record)